RoboSense-LiDAR/rslidar_sdk/doc/howto/how_to_decode_pcap.md

-# How to decode pcap bag and send point cloud to ROS
+# How to decode PCAP file

 ## 1 Introduction

-This document illustrates how to decode pcap bag and send point cloud to ROS.
+This document illustrates how to decode PCAP file, and send point cloud to ROS.

 Please make sure you have read the LiDAR user-guide and [Intro to parameters](doc/intro/parameter_intro.md) before reading this document.